microsoft/AzureTRE-Deployment/README.md

 # AzureTRE-Deployment Repo

 This project is intended to assist the deployment of the Azure TRE project in real world environments.
 This includes deploying using a dev container from your local machine, deploying using GitHub Actions, and publishing custom templates.
-See [Azure TRE docs](https://microsoft.github.io/AzureTRE/) to learn how to get started with Azure TRE, how to deploy it in your environment using this repo and more.

 See the [Azure TRE documentation](https://microsoft.github.io/AzureTRE/) which includes detailed documentation and best practices to ensure a successful deployment and to assist you with customizing your own templates using this repository.